 Why doesn’t the out-of-state retailer collect the tax?

-But just because the retailer doesn’t collect the sales tax doesn’t mean the purchase isn’t subject to tax.
-Purchases made on line aren’t automatically exempt from tax.
+If an out-of-state retailer does not have nexus and thus does not collect the sales tax, it does not mean the purchase is not subject to tax.
+Purchases made online are generally not exempt from tax.
 If the retailer does not collect the sales tax, the purchaser has the obligation to pay the use tax directly to the state where the property is used as long as the item is taxable.

 Use tax is defined as a tax on the storage, use, or consumption of a taxable item or service on which no sales tax has been paid.
 Use tax is a complimentary tax to the sales tax and does not apply if sales tax was charged.

 There are two types of use taxes – Consumer Use Tax and Vendor/Retailer Use Tax.
 For more information visit our What is the Difference between Sales Tax and Use Tax?
 FAQ.
 Consumer Use Tax is a tax on the purchaser and is self-assessed by the purchaser on taxable items purchased where the vendor did not collect either a sales or vendor use tax.
 The purchaser remits this tax directly to the taxing jurisdiction.
 Many states now include a line on the individual income tax return to facilitate the reporting of the use tax.

 Vendor or Retailer Use Tax applies to sales made by a vendor to a customer located outside the vendor’s state or sales in interstate commerce if the vendor is registered in the state of delivery.
 This is the tax that a retailer outside the customer’s state typically is collecting.